Canadian university honours Congolese humanitarian and Nobel Peace Prize laureate

 The agreement between the Panzi Foundation DRC, a non-profit chaired by Dr. Mukwege, and the university links the foundation with five UdeM faculties – medicine, nursing, law, arts and sciences, and the School of Public Health (ESPUM) – through exchanges and research and training projects, UdeM said in a press release.

-It will allow Congolese doctors, nurses and researchers, as well as social workers, health-care managers, lawyers and economists working at the foundation and the Panzi Hospital in Bukavu, in the war-torn eastern DRC, to train at UdeM and do internships in Montreal or in the DRC.
+It will allow Congolese doctors, nurses and researchers, as well as social workers, health-care managers, lawyers and economists working at the foundation and Panzi Hospital in Bukavu, in the war-torn eastern DRC, to train at UdeM and do internships in Montreal or in the DRC.

 In turn, the university will combine its training and research expertise with Dr. Mukwege’s to support victims of sexual violence.